aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 - Check BGP peers
 - Configure BGP peering to Spine Switches for the Overlay
 - Check EVPN BGP peers
-- Configure a VRF instance named vrf1 and enable routing for it

 (*) Hint: Look at the Spine Switches configuration and use LLDP
 ## Asymmetric IRB Lab